Welcome to the Technische Hochschule Nürnberg – Your exchange semester begins here!

 • Furnishing: bed, mattress, desk, chair, wardrobe, and lighting.
 Kitchens are equipped with an oven and a fridge

-Please note: Duvets, pillows, and crockery are not included, but can be purchased cheaply on site when you arrive.
+Please note: Duvets, pillows, and crockery are not included, but can be purchased cheaply in local shops when you arrive.

 • Data network and internet connections are available in every flat.